drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 Both Amazon Redshift and BigQuery support the ANSI SQL standard, however there are still some differences in datatypes and functionality.
 So, the schemas you may have used for your Amazon Redshift databases may need to be altered.

-For example, a Create Table query for Amazon Redshift might look like this:
+For example, a CREATE TABLE query for Amazon Redshift might look like this:

 ```
 CREATE TABLE categories(